rdvnnl/kotlin-web-site/docs/topics/properties.md

 ```
 {kotlin-runnable="true" kotlin-min-compiler-version="1.3" id="kotlin-backing-property-multiple-properties"}

-In this example, the backing property `_celsius` is accessed by both the `celsius` and `fahrenheit` properties.
-So there
+In this example, the `_celsius` backing property is accessed by both the `celsius` and `fahrenheit` properties.
+This setup
-is one source of truth but two public views.
+provides one source of truth with two public views.

 ## Compile-time constants

 If the value of a read-only property is known at compile time, mark it as a _compile-time constant_ using the `const` modifier.
-Compile-time constants are inlined at compile time, so every reference is replaced with its actual value.
+Compile-time constants are inlined at compile time, so each reference is replaced with its actual value.
 They are accessed
-more efficiently as no getter is called.
+more efficiently because no getter is called.

 ```kotlin
 // File: AppConfig.kt